dNationCloud/kubernetes-monitoring/README.md

 |:----------:|:-----------:|:------------------:|
 | ![Kubernetes](docs/images/kubernetes-monitoring.png) | ![Hosts](docs/images/host-monitoring.png) | ![Applications](docs/images/app-monitoring.png) |

-This project has been developed, maintained and used in production by professionals to simplify their day-to-day monitoring tasks and reduce incident reaction time.

 # Full Installation
 In case your current Kubernetes installation doesn't contain Prometheus, Grafana or Loki, please install [dNation Kubernetes Monitoring Stack](https://github.com/dNationCloud/kubernetes-monitoring-stack) helm chart.